Anna Leonowens: Early life and family

-A few months after Anna's birth, her mother remarried.
-The stepfather was Patrick Donohoe, an Irish Catholic corporal of the Royal Engineers.
-The family relocated repeatedly within Western India, following the stepfather's regiment.
+A few months after Anna's birth, her mother married Patrick Donohoe, an Irish Catholic corporal of the Royal Engineers.
+The family relocated repeatedly within Western India, following Donohoe's regiment.
 In 1841, they settled in Deesa, Gujarat.
 Anna attended the Bombay Education Society's girls school in Byculla (now a neighbourhood of Mumbai) that admitted "mixed-race" children whose military fathers were either dead or absent.
-Leonowens later said she had attended a British boarding school and had arrived in India, a supposedly "strange land" to her, only at the age of 15.
-Anna's relationship with her stepfather, Donohoe, was not a happy one, and she later accused him of putting pressure on her, like her sister, to marry a much older man.
+Leonowens later said she had attended a British boarding school and had arrived in India, which she described as a "strange land" to her, at the age of 15.
+Anna's relationship with her stepfather Donohoe was not a happy one, and she later accused him of putting pressure on her to marry a much older man as her sister had done.
 In 1847, Donohoe was seconded as assistant supervisor of public works in Aden, Yemen.
-Whether the rest of the family went with him or stayed in India is unsure.
+It is unclear whether the rest of the family went with him or stayed in India.

 On 24 April 1845, Anna's 15-year-old sister, Eliza Julia Edwards, married James Millard, a sergeant-major with the 4th Troop Artillery, Indian Army in Deesa.
 Anna served as a witness to this marriage.
 Their daughter, Eliza Sarah Millard, born in 1848 in India, married on 7 October 1864 in Surat, Gujarat, India.
 Her husband was Edward John Pratt, a 38-year-old British civil servant.
 One of their sons, William Henry Pratt, born 23 November 1887 upon their return to London, was better known by his stage name of Boris Karloff; Anna was thus his great-aunt.
 Anna Edwards never approved of her sister's marriage, and her self-imposed separation from the family was so complete that, a decade later, when Eliza contacted her during her stay in Siam, she replied by threatening suicide if she persisted.

-Leonowens later said she had gone on a three-year tour through Egypt and the Middle East with the orientalist Reverend George Percy Badger and his wife.
+Leonowens claimed that she had gone on a three-year tour through Egypt and the Middle East with the orientalist Reverend George Percy Badger and his wife.
 However, recent biographies consider this episode to be fictitious.
 Anna may have met Badger in India and listened to or read reports about his travels.